 A driver even slightly above the maximum legal blood alcohol level of 0.08% has significantly impaired judgment, vision, and reaction time, making them much more likely to cause an accident—potentially one that leads to serious injury or even death.
 Victims of drunk driving accidents in Illinois are eligible for substantial compensation to cover both their economic and noneconomic losses.
 An Elgin drunk driving accident lawyer from the Kryder Law Group, LLC, can help you pursue compensation.

-Our drunk driving accident lawyers in Elgin, IL, have been helping victims recover compensation for years.
+Our skilled car wreck attorneys have been helping victims recover compensation for years.
 We have a long and successful track record.
 Our lawyers believe they can build a compelling case on your behalf.
 We are so confident that we never collect a fee until we recover money for you.
 We offer a free consultation, at which we will go over all your options and what to expect.

 What You Need to Know About Illinois Drunk Driving Laws

 A person convicted of driving under the influence can face fines, jail time, loss of license, and more, according to the Illinois State Police.
 Even when they regain their driving privileges, a person may be required to blow into a breathalyzer just for their car ignition to start.